SeanTAllen/on-deny-capabilities/PITCHME.md

 ---

-What to expect.
+What to expect:

-- Basic introduction to Pony.
+- Basic introduction to Pony
-- Lots of terminology.
+- Lots of terminology

 ---

-This is a talk about concurrency.
+### This is a talk about concurrency.

+---

-This is a talk about going fast.
+### This is a talk about going fast.

 ---